76230/patel_o_huffman_l_hw1/README.md

 # Description

+Om - hey there, my name is om, i am from india.
+     i love to cook various food dishes and love to explore new technology gadgets.

 Logan - Hey, i'm Logan!
 I am from Canada, and my hobbies are gaming, watching movies, hanging out with friends, biking, swimming, almost anything really.

-Om - hey there, my name is om, i am from india. i love to cook food and exploring new tachnology is my favourite thing to do.

 ## Installation